metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 ## Conclusion

 Guards are important components of Candy Machines.
-They make it easy to configure the minting process whilst allowing anyone to create their own guards for the application-specific needs.
+They make it easy to configure the minting process whilst allowing anyone to create their own guards for application-specific needs.
 On the next page, we’ll see how we can create even more minting scenarios by using guard groups!